chore-dev/tic-tac-toe-advanced/README.md

 - Classic tic-tac-toe game
 - Infinite mode (only 3 marks can be put)
+- Cover-up mode (3 sizes of marks, bigger one can cover smaller one)
 - Peer-to-peer online play

 ## How to play